banner

 mkdir -p /etc/secureboot/keys/{db,dbx,KEK,PK}

-Then copy the *.auth files from /etc/efi-keys to the corresponding directories (it's normal if dbx doesn't exist).
+Then copy the *.auth files from /etc/efi-keys to the corresponding directories (dbx is optional).

 Finally, execute the following commands: